Derposoft/ai-educator/README.md

 # Welcome to the AI Course Generator and Educator.

-This is a web app designed to use AI to leverage the APIs of content-sharing platforms to generate structured, educational content.
-In theory, many of these platforms exist - DailyMotion, YouTube, Vimeo, and so on - but for this prototype, I have chosen YouTube.
-This simple prototype, while it has elements of "AI", does not use any ML or more complex AI *yet* - but future plans to do so, including the currently-implemented algorithm running in the back end, can all be found under the "Recommender Algorithm Specifics" section below.
+This is a web app designed to use AI to generate structured, educational content by leveraging the existing media on content-sharing platforms.
+In theory, any content-sharing platform could be used - DailyMotion, YouTube, Vimeo, and so on - but for this prototype, I have chosen YouTube, as it has a simple, free-to-use API.
+This basic prototype, while containing elements of "AI", does not *yet* use any ML - but future plans to do so, including the currently-implemented algorithm running in the back end, can all be found under the "Recommender Algorithm Specifics" section below.

-To clarify, *this is not a complete project, nor do I plan to complete it in this repository.* This is only a practical prototype which I presented in order to gain invitation to the team of USC students - which I am now a part of - developing a complete version of this project.
+To clarify, *this is not a complete project, nor do I plan to complete it in this repository.* This is only a practical prototype which I presented in order to gain invitation to the team of USC students - which I am now a part of - who are developing a complete version of this project.
 More details on that project may be found here in the future, if it ends up coming to fruition.

 ### 1. Usage Instructions